-As everyone knows that I am now a full-time investor, I discussed this topic with a few people a few days ago.
-Friends have been asking me under what circumstances can investors quit their jobs and concentrate on investing.
+I discussed this topic with a few people a few days ago.
+Some people have been asking me under what circumstances can investors quit their jobs and concentrate on investing.
 Everyone’s situation is different, and my own ideas encompass two aspects.

 Your investing performance

 I think this part is easier, the best is:

 - More than ten years of investment experience: There can be no interruption in the middle.
 The reason is very simple.
 If you invest more than ten years, you will definitely go through a 40% crash and many major corrections.
 Without this experience, it would be very risky to switch to a full-time investor.
 This is why Buffett said “Every decade or so, dark clouds will fill the economic skies, and they will briefly rain gold. “

 - The annualized rate of return is greater than 15%: This means that your investment assets can be doubled in less than 5 years, and it is not easy for those who can have an annualized rate of return of 15% in ten years.
 If the annualized rate of return is less than 10%, it is recommended to buy an ETF tracking broader market.
 Buying an ETF tracking broader market belongs to the lazy and no-brainer investment method and does not require full-time investment.
 And everyone has to remember one thing, the salary growth rate will only get lower and the cost of living will only get higher and higher; this means that the inflation is getting higher and higher, and investors with an annualized return rate of less than 10% in the future.
 Life in old age is worrying.